 Traditional methods of establishing a competitive advantage are not sufficient enough.
 It is more critical than ever that businesses address new realities, evolve with the changing conditions, and deliver effective change to gain a competitive advantage.

-In recent decades, Environmental, Societal, and Governance (ESG) issues have begun to make more of an impact on companies which increasingly seek to appeal to markets which often emphasize companies which have a shown dedication to these causes.
+In recent decades, Environmental, Societal, and Governance (ESG) issues have begun to make more of an impact on companies which increasingly seek to appeal to markets that often emphasize companies which have a shown dedication to these causes.
 Due to this, the idea that a corporation exists solely as an economic entity has become eclipsed by the conception that companies have an obligation to address ESG issues both in the public, and crucially, within their own company, in matters of procedure, impact, and industry standards.

 Due to these factors, an organization must take a look at the fundamental operating procedures we consider, and ask ourselves the hard questions regarding the role and impact our current practices have on ESG issues.
 Notably, this means that a company will need to work to improve our understanding of the factors which can raise these issues to prominence, as we seek to rectify issues within our company.
 This includes actions from government entities, which are increasingly concerned with reducing carbon emissions, in addition to private entities such as loan granting institutions who wish to ensure that companies are operating with financial transparency.
 Another notable factor in the previous year which has expedited these concerns was the 2020 global pandemic, whose long-term economic and societal impact remains to be seen.
 However, it has made it clear that addressing these concerns is not a task that can be ignored.